2gouziqi/Room-Layout-Estimation-in-AR-MR2024/README.md

 1. Run **`run_monitor.bat`** and **`newtxt.py`** as explained above.
 2. Manually add an index in **`index.json`**.
-3. **Important Note**: Because Unity uses a left-hand coordinate convention, there are slight differences in how lines are rendered here (for real time case) compared to the results shown in Section 2 (for verification case, all right-hand assumption used).
+3. **Important Note**: Because Unity uses a left-hand coordinate convention, there are slight differences in how lines are rendered here (for real time case) compared to the methodes shown in Section 2 (for verification case, all right-hand assumptions used).
 Nonetheless, the final outcomes have been verified to be correct during real-world rendering.

 **Enjoy exploring room layout estimation for AR/MR applications!**